Spijkervet/CLMR/README.md

 ### Linear evaluation
 To test a trained model, make sure to set the `model_path` variable in the `config/config.yaml` to the folder containing the saved pre-trained model (e.g. `./save`).
 Set the `epoch_num` to the epoch number you want to load the checkpoints from (e.g. `40`).
 ```
-python -m testing.logistic_regression
+python linear_evaluation.py
 ```

-E.g., you can first download the pre-traind model from the table above, move it to the folder containing this repository, and use: or in place:
+E.g., you can first download the pre-trained model from the table above, move it to the folder containing this repository, and use: or in place:
 ```
-python -m testing.logistic_regression --model_path=./ --epoch_num=1550
+python linear_evaluation.py --model_path=./ --epoch_num=1550
 ```

 ## Configuration